P4RTYN00B/P4RTYN00B/README.md

 #.
 My adhd effects me ALOT . you will see me stim, zone out, etc.

 #.
 I can't control my anger, i am a senstive person when it comes to sudden emotions

+#.
+I can get paranoid quickly, i have extreme anixety so please don't tell me random upsetting facts since people apparently like to tell me a lot of those.. keep that in mind.